XMU-Kuangnan-Fang-Team/GENetLib/README.md

 important_feature|bool, "True" or "False", whether or not to show output features. plot|bool, "True" or "False", whether or not to show the line plot of residuals with the number of neural network epochs.
 ##### Value
-The function "scaler_ge" outputs a tuple including training results of the neural network.
+The function "scalar_ge" outputs a tuple including training results of the neural network.
 - Residual of the training set.
 - Residual of the validation set.
 - C index(y is survival) or R2(y is continuous or binary) of the training set.